mikrobe/trainingbot/README.md

 FTP stands for Functional Threshold Power/Pace, which is commonly defined as the highest average power/pace you can sustain for an hour, measured in watts.
 FTP is often used to determine training zones when using a power/pace meter and to measure improvement [2],[4].

+* For the Swimiming, the FTP is the average pace per 100 meters.
+Ex.: 00:01:36 per 100 meters.
+* For the biking, the FTPw is the watts.
+Ex.: 238 watts.
+* For the running, the FTP is the average pace per kilometer.
+Ex.: 00:05:36 per Km.
 #### IF (Intensity Factor)
 IF is a percentage of the FTP which represents the zones.
 Values are from 1 to 7.
 #### TSB (Training Stress Balance)